-A simple questionnaire asking relevant firms included in the survey of large enterprises for their turnover broken down by environment activity.
+A simple questionnaire asking relevant enterprises included in the survey of large enterprises for their turnover broken down by environment activity.

-For 2020 estimates within the manufacturing sector, a question relating to the percentage of overall turnover that is related to environmental supply is included on the Census of Industrial Production survey form issued for the year 2021.
+From 2020 estimates within the manufacturing sector, a question relating to the percentage of overall turnover that is related to environmental supply is included on the Census of Industrial Production survey form issued from the year 2021 onwards.